oneapi-src/level-zero-spec/include/core/INTRO.md

 ![Driver](../images/intro_driver.png?raw=true)
 @image latex intro_driver.png

+## Library
+A static library is provided to allow applications to make direct API calls without understanding the underlying driver architecture.
+For example, C/C++ applications should include "xe_api.h" (C) or "xe_api.hpp" (C++11) and link with "xe_api.lib".

 ## Loader
 The loader initiates the loading of the driver(s) and layer(s).
-The loader exports all API functions to the application; which internally map to a per-process function pointer table.
+The loader exports all API functions to the static library via per-process API function pointer table(s).
+Each driver and layer must below the loader will also export its API/DDI functions via per-process function pointer table(s).
+The export function and table definitions are defined in "xe_ddi.h".

-The loader is dynamically linked with the application using the _xe_vendor_loader.dll_ (windows) or _xe_vendor_loader.so_ (linux).
+The loader is dynamically linked with the application using the "xe_loader.dll" (windows) or "xe_loader.so" (linux).
-For example, Intel uses the name: "xe_intc_loader".
+The loader is vendor agnostic, but must be aware of the names of vendor-specific common driver names.
+(Note: these are currently hard-coded but a registration method will be adopted when multiple vendors are supported.)

 The following diagram illustrates the expected loading sequence:
 ![Loader](../images/intro_loader.png?raw=true)